DataDog/documentation/content/graphing/event_stream/_index.md

 ## Show events unaggregated

-To show your events unaggregated in your Event stream change the following parameters in your Event stream URL:
+To show your events unaggregated in your event stream, change the following parameters in your event stream URL:

 * Set `aggregate_up` to `false`
 * Set `abstraction_level` to `1`